Meet the Danceworks team! Learn what makes us tick – why we joined the dance, and what we love about our great city.

 Who has the best french fries?
 Café Hollander – Frites with the roasted garlic aioli!

-Bryan Michaels, Director of Business & Finance
+Bryan Michaels, Finance Manager

 I joined the dance because kids need the arts… Because the minute I started working at Danceworks, I realized I had found a way to be part of the solution to the decline of arts education in schools.
 Whether it’s our studio classes or one of our outreach programs like Mad Hot, I am so thankful to be part of an organization that recognizes the importance of the arts in young lives.
 I can’t imagine what my life would have been like without the arts and arts education.
 Everything I do is colored by my experiences with music, dance and theater.
 Some of the most formative experiences of my life happened on the stage.